dchester/dreamer-example/README.md

 # Dreamer Example

 Example REST web service using the Dreamer framework.
-We implement a web service for a web log.
+We implement a backend RESTful service for a web log.
+Find the schema in this project at [docs/schema.md](docs/schema.md) and the interface at [docs/resources.md](docs/resources.md)

 ## Installation and Setup